Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 This game is intended to be quite flexible in how its tone is approached.
 We're here to see roamers and misfits with studded leather jackets and grimy faces, we want to watch massive metal machines ram and scrape against each other as they tear their way through the wastes.
 Heavy metal is playing loud and furious, fire bursts from exhaust pipes, the air is dense with diesel fumes and dust clouds torn from the ground.

-This can be played dark and grimy, but it can equally be a fun cartoon romp.
-I like to play it somewhere in between.
+This can be played dark and gritty, but it can equally be a fun cartoon romp.
+I like to aim somewhere in between.
 Before you start, have a conversation about what kind of tone you're aiming for, and make sure you know what everyone around the table would like.
 In doubt, err on the safer side; sometimes a scene might not hit as hard as you may have liked, but it's important that everyone can enjoy the experience and feel safe throughout.

 A simple tool could be to reference film ratings.
 Your session could be G-rated, with violence remaining mostly implied.
 PG-13 with some punching and bashing, and the odd swear word thrown around.
 Or if everyone agrees, you might want to go R-rated, with more graphic violence and foul language abound.

-Another useful tool is [Lines and Veils](https://rpg.stackexchange.com/questions/30906/what-do-the-terms-lines-and-veils-mean).
-Discuss in advanc what themes and concepts are hard limits and will never be a part of your sessions, and what themes and concepts can be included in the story, but will stay "off-screen".
+#### Lines and Veils

+A useful tool is [Lines and Veils](https://rpg.stackexchange.com/questions/30906/what-do-the-terms-lines-and-veils-mean).
+Encourage your players to share their **lines** and **veils** with you before the game.
+You can do this privately and/or as a group.
+**Lines** are subjects or themes that will be kept entirely off-limits.
+These subjects will never appear in your story, directly or even by allusion.
+**Veils** are subjects or themes that will be kept "off-screen".
+These subjects may appear in the story, but won't be played out in detail.
+Instead, you "fade to black", and continue with the story afterwards.

+For example, here are mine:
-For instance, for me: Torture is a **line**.
+- Torture is a **line**.
 I do not want to play in a story that contains torture.
+I never include it in my story, and refuse for it to be introduced.
-Sex is a **veil**, I'm perfectly fine with sex happening in the story, but I don't want to play out those scenes.
+- Sex is a **veil**, I'm perfectly fine with sex happening in the story, but I don't want to play out those scenes.
+Characters may get intimate, but we'll fade to black and skip to morning.

+Lines and veils can be added as the game progresses.
+Just because you didn't think of something while preparing to play doesn't mean it's too late.

+#### More tools and reading

 Golden Lasso Games have published [an excellent resource](https://goldenlassogames.com/tools) about TTRPG safety tools, I highly recommend taking some time to read it.

 The goal is to create an environment where everyone trusts that their safety is respected, so that it becomes possible to build an experience that is powerful and engaging.

+## Credits and usage

+**Rust Skunks** is designed and written by Gaeel&nbsp;Bradshaw‑Rodriguez.

+**Rust Skunks** is free to use as-is for non-commercial tabletop role-playing sessions.
+You may make copies of this document, in part or in whole, for personal use or to distribute with other members of a non-commercial play session, provided that a link to this page is included ([spaceshipsin.space/rust-skunks](https://spaceshipsin.space/rust-skunks)).

+Non-commercial "hacks", or other substantially modified versions of this game may be redistributed publicly, provided that they are shared under these same conditions.

+For commercial use or redistribution [please get in touch](/#contact).

+Basically, I made and provided this for free, so that people can have fun playing with their friends.
+I would like to keep it that way.